sanoopnazeer/Calculator-with-history/README.md

 ### Backend Setup

-1. Navigate to the backend folder:
+1. In the second terminal, navigate to the backend folder:

    ```shell
    cd backend